LSWR N15 class: "Urie N15s"

-Maunsell’s "Eastleigh Arthurs": Drummond rebuilds
+Maunsell's "Eastleigh Arthurs": Drummond rebuilds

-Maunsell's projected design of express passenger locomotive was not ready for introduction during the summer timetable of 1925, so a third batch of ten N15s was ordered for construction at Eastleigh.
+Maunsell's projected design of express passenger locomotive was not ready for introduction during the summer timetable of 1925, so a third batch of 10 N15s was ordered for construction at Eastleigh.
 This batch was part of an outstanding LSWR order to rebuild 15 of Drummond's unsuccessful 4-cylinder F13, G14 and P14 classes 4-6-0s into 2–cylinder H15 class locomotives.
-Only the five F13s were converted to H15s; the remaining ten G14 and P14s (Nos.
+Only the five F13s were converted to H15s; the remaining 10 G14 and P14s classes (Nos.
 448–457, renumbered E448–E457) were rebuilt as N15s, implementing modifications to Urie's original design.

 The modifications are attributed to Maunsell's Chief Draughtsman James Clayton, who had transferred to Ashford railway works in 1914 from Derby Works.
 They were the result of cooperation between the South Eastern and Chatham Railway (SECR) and the Great Western Railway (GWR) when Maunsell was seconded to the Railway Executive Committee during the First World War.
 The aim was to create a series of standard freight and passenger locomotives for use throughout Britain, and meant that Clayton was privy to the latest GWR developments in steam design.
 These included streamlined steam passages, long-travel valves, the maximisation of power through reduced cylinder sizes and higher boiler pressure.

 Maunsell initiated trials with Urie N15 No. 442 in 1924, and proved that better performance could be obtained by altering the steam circuit, valve travel and draughting arrangements.
 As a result, Clayton reduced the N15 cylinder diameter to 20.5 in and replaced the safety valves with Ross pop valves set to 200 psi boiler pressure.
 The Urie boiler was retained, though the Eastleigh superheater was replaced by a Maunsell type with 10 per cent greater superheating surface area.
 This was supplemented by a larger steam chest and an increased-diameter chimney casting specially designed for the rebuilds.
 It incorporated a rim and capuchon to control exhaust flow into the atmosphere.
 Valve events (the timing of valve movements with the piston) were also revised to promote efficient steam usage and the wheels were re-balanced to reduce hammerblow.

 When rebuilding was complete, only the numbers, smokebox doors with centre tightening handles and the flat-sided cabs remained of the G14 and P14 classes.
 The rebuilds retained their distinctive Drummond "watercart" tenders, which were modified with the removal of the complex injector feedwater heating equipment.
 The "watercart" tenders were of 4300 impgal water and 5.00 LT coal capacity.
-The ten rebuilds became the first members of the King Arthur class upon entering service.
+The 10 rebuilds became the first members of the King Arthur class upon entering service.